Mistake #1: Outdated look and feel

 Mistake #6: Not displaying enough social proof

-Social proof is one of the most powerful psychological to influences people to take action on your website.
-People are sceptical of claims made on websites, and they turn to others to check if the claims are true.
+Social proof is one of the most powerful psychological to influence people to take action on your website.
+People are skeptical of claims made on websites, and they turn to others to check if the claims are true.

 They want proof from other people they identify with that are in a similar situation as them.
 So having social proof testimonials or case studies from existing customers will provide proof that your product or service gets great results.